build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 **Open source developers**

-Ockam’s open source developers are engaged in the Ockam code base’s core development.
+Ockam’s open source builders are engaged in development of Ockam's core codebase.
 They attend our monthly community meetings, and are hands-on with our OSS codebase on GitHub.
 Their participation ranges from updating a typo in documentation, to building complex features.

 ## Metrics

 We track Monthly Active Users across all three personas in our community:

-Daemon downloads, account signups, or SaaS service IOPS are all indicators of usage.
+Binary downloads, account signups, or SaaS service IOPS are all indicators of usage.
 As hinted above, time to ‘technical win’, for an individual developer is also paramount.
 We’ve defined time to ‘technical win’ as the time it takes to go from an individual developer’s initial discovery to a working prototype that includes Ockam features.

 The easiest user growth to track is the number of partner integrations.
 Since partners engage with us 1:1 on an integration, we are highly selective and deliberate about the partnerships that we support.
 Eventually the development of our technical partnerships will become programmatic.
 Programmatic examples from my past include the partner program for Heroku Add-ons and the Azure Marketplace partner portal.

 We also track the intersection of partnerships and usage.
-For example, the number of Ockam Daemons that run alongside Influx Telegraf, or the number of IOPS in Ockam Routers that connect to a Kafka Connector.
+For example, the number of Ockam Daemons that run alongside Influx Telegraf, or the number of IOPS in Ockam Routers that securely move packets to a Kafka Connector.

 Finally open source activity and engagement is transparent through the tools in GitHub.
 Check out [how we are doing](https://github.com/ockam-network) with stars, forks and commits.